Pizzicato Five: 1990s

 In 1990, Maki Nomiya, who had previously released one solo album, joined as the third lead vocalist.
 Takao Tajima left to concentrate on his own band Original Love.
 In 1991, Pizzicato Five signed with Nippon Columbia/Seven Gods (later Triad Records).

 Following three EPs showcasing Nomiya's vocals, Pizzicato Five released This Year's Girl.
 Inspired by the advent of sampling (De La Soul's 3 Feet High and Rising is said to have been a major influence), the group put together a sound which would help start the burgeoning Shibuya-kei scene.
 The album would spawn two of their best-known songs: "Twiggy Twiggy" and "Baby Love Child".

 1992 saw a change in direction as the clubby Sweet Pizzicato Five was released.
+The band was then considered niche, despite its loyal fan base.

-The band began to get increasing exposure via the theme songs it recorded for television dramas (a common practice for pop bands in Japan), achieving widespread fame with the 1993 single "Sweet Soul Revue", which was featured in a major spring advertising campaign for Kao Corporation (Kanebo Cosmetics).
+The band began to get increasing exposure via the theme songs it recorded for television dramas (a common practice for pop bands in Japan), achieving widespread fame with the 1993 single "Sweet Soul Revue", which was featured in a major spring advertising campaign for Kao Corporation (Kanebo Cosmetics) and as the theme song to the 1995 Pauly Shore film Jury Duty.
 In December, the single "The Night Is Still Young" (東京は夜の七時, tōkyō wa yoru no shichiji) (literally, 7 p.m. in Tokyo) became another smash hit after it was used as the opening theme of the children's television programme UgoUgo Rūga Ni-gō.